 A citizen service number is a unique number assigned to everyone who is registered in the Personal Records Database.
 This number is essential if you want to work, open a bank account, take out health insurance or apply for a benefit in the Netherlands.

 Once you arrive in the Netherlands, the local council will help you find work.
-In order to get this help, you need to register yourself as a jobseeker in person at a local UWV office.
+In order to get this help, you need to register as a jobseeker in person at a local UWV office.
 There, you will be provided with an English, Ukrainian or Russian registration form.

 Enter your postcode on the website to find your nearest UWV office and see its opening hours (in Dutch).
 Please remember to bring your passport or a valid ID and your citizen service number with you.